patrickbwarren/qgis-survex-import/README.md

 unchecked.

 On clicking OK, vector layers are created to contain the imported features as desired.

-Note that although legs, walls, cross sections, and traverses are all line strings, they are imported as separate vector layers for convenience.
+Note that legs, walls, cross sections, and traverses are imported as separate vector layers for convenience.

+If 'keep features' is selected, then previously imported features are not discarded, and the newly-created layers will contain both the previously imported features plus any new features imported from the designated .3d file.
+This choice allows processed survey data sets to be combined from multiple data sources (multiple .3d files).
+Note that cumulative imports do not result in features being overwritten, even if they happen to share the same name: all features are assigned a unique ID.

 All layers are created with an ELEVATION attribute, for convenience.
 For stations this is the just the _z_ dimension.
 For all